mcdemarco/the-new-kitchen-cookbook/appetizers/provence.md

 # Herbes de Provence (Spice Mix)

-I finally scored some savory, and have been using more spice mixes in general, so I decided to make my own Herbes de Provence, with the help of the interwebs.
-Opinions vary wildly, and this  as usual.
+I finally scored some savory, and have been using more spice mixes in general, so I decided to make my own Herbes de Provence.
+Opinions vary wildly, and this is just my personal compromise between the interwebs and my spice drawer.

 All spices are dried leafy versions unless mentioned otherwise.
-Grind the rosemary, fennel, and/or bay leaf together in a spice grinder or with mortar and pestle.

 ## Ingredients